edrohan1/edx-documentation/en_us/shared/students/sfd_discussions/provide_feedback.rst

 posts.

-To list only the posts that you are following, regardless of the discussion topic they apply to, click the drop-down Discussion list and select **Posts I'm Following**.
+To list only the posts that you are following, regardless of the discussion topic they apply to, select the drop-down Discussion list and select **Posts I'm Following**.

 .. image:: ../../../shared/students/Images/Disc_Following.png